 (b) Every physician shall disclose to patients eligible for Medicare, in advance of treatment, whether the physician accepts assignment under Medicare reimbursement as payment in full for medical services and/or treatment in the physician’s office.
 This disclosure shall be given by posting in each physician’s office, in a conspicuous place, a summary of the physician’s Medicare reimbursement policy.
 Any physician who fails to make the disclosure as required in this section shall not be allowed to charge the patient in excess of the Medicare assignment amount for the medical procedure performed.

-(e) Every physician who has ownership interest in health facilities or laboratories, including any health care facility licensed pursuant to chapter 17 of title 23, any residential care/assisted living facility licensed pursuant to chapter 17.4 of title 23, any adult day care program licensed or certified by the director of the department of elderly affairs, or any equipment not on the physician's premises, shall, in writing, make full patient disclosure of his or her ownership interest in the facility or therapy prior to utilization.
-The written notice shall state that the patient has free choice either to use the physician's proprietary facility or therapy or to seek the needed medical services elsewhere.
+(e) Every physician who has ownership interest in health facilities or laboratories, including any healthcare facility licensed pursuant to chapter 17 of title 23, any residential-care/assisted-living facility licensed pursuant to chapter 17.4 of title 23, any adult day-care program licensed or certified by the director of the office of healthy aging, or any equipment not on the physician’s premises, shall, in writing, make full patient disclosure of his or her ownership interest in the facility or therapy prior to utilization.
+The written notice shall state that the patient has free choice either to use the physician’s proprietary facility or therapy or to seek the needed medical services elsewhere.

 (f) Every physician who makes a referral of a patient to receive physical therapy services shall provide the notice required by this section if the services are provided by employees or independent contractors of the physician or if the entity is one in which the physician has an ownership interest.
-Any such interest referenced in this paragraph shall be in accordance with federal and state law, specifically including, but not limited to, Rhode Island general laws chapter 5-48.1.
+Any such interest referenced in this paragraph shall be in accordance with federal and state law, specifically including, but not limited to, chapter 48.1 of this title.